Ph.D., Washington University in St. Louis

 Fisher, C. (2011).
 Are Information, Motivation, and Behavioral Skills Linked with HIV-Related Sexual Risk among Young Men Who Have Sex with Men?
 Journal of HIV/AIDS & Social Services, 10(1), 5-21.

 Fisher, C. & Lee, M. (2013, May).
 Assessing adolescent HIV risk: Can a different tool reveal unreported behaviors?
-Paper accepted at the 25th Annual National Conference on Social Work and HIV/AIDS, Chicago, IL.
+Paper presented at the 25th Annual National Conference on Social Work and HIV/AIDS, Chicago, IL.

 Craig, S., Dentato, M. & Fisher, C. (2012, 10 November).
 Does trauma matter?
 Correlates of depression for multiethnic sexual minority youth.
 Paper presented at the 58th Annual Program Meeting of the Council on Social Work Education, Washington, DC.